baljo/n-back/README.md

 There are quite a few settings, and even more can be added in an easy and clever(?) way.
 Obviously **you** are expected to code the behaviour of the new setting.
 Most of the settings are self-explanatory, but here they are anyhow explained:
-- Test person ID  : unique ID for the test person, can be a name, initials, or whatever
+- **Test person ID**  : unique ID for the test person, can be a name, initials, or whatever
-- Remember both if number was shown/not shown?  : if YES, then you are expected to react both if the number shown was same (`Space/Left mouse`) or not same (`Enter/Right mouse`) as previous n.
+- **Remember both if number was shown/not shown?**  : if YES, then you are expected to react both if the number shown was same (`Space/Left mouse`) or not same (`Enter/Right mouse`) as previous n.
 Only YES or NO should be stored here (no error handling implemented).
-- Single game: level (0-4) : Which level to play for the single game?
+- **Single game: level (0-4)** : Which level to play for the single game?
-- Multi game: levels (separate with /) : When playing multi games, the levels will be in this order.
+- **Multi game: levels (separate with /)** : When playing multi games, the levels will be in this order.
 Guess what, separate the levels with /.
 Using something else will make you extremely unhappy!
-- Random multi games:   How many to play? : When playing random multi games, how many would you like to play?...
+- **Random multi games:   How many to play?** : When playing random multi games, how many would you like to play?...
-- Levels? : ...and which are the levels?
+- **Levels?** : ...and which are the levels?
 Use e.g. 0-4, 1-2, or whatever.
 Again, no error control.
-- 0-back target number: When playing level 0, which is the target number the user should react upon?
+- **0-back target number**: When playing level 0, which is the target number the user should react upon?
-- Breathing time (seconds):
+- **Breathing time (seconds)**: Waiting time before the game starts, this is useful when simultaneously recording EEG-data to see if this relaxing period is visible or not in the data.
+- **Showing each slide this many seconds**: A slide = a single number that will be shown.
+Change this to make the test harder or even more harder.
+- **Pause between each slide (seconds)**: = Pause between each slide (seconds)
+- **Pause between each game (seconds)**: Useful in multi game sessions to allow for more relaxation.
+- **Nr of slides 0-back -> 4-back**: How many slides (= numbers) should be shown for each level?
+- **Probability-% to see previous n-level number**: What is the probability that you will see the previous shown number?
+E.g., in level 1, and if the previous number shown was 5, probability is set to 25 %, then next number to be shown will be 5 with 25 % probability.
+- **Show scores after each session?**: YES if you want to see the score, anything else here means NO.
+- **Show pictures from picture folder?**: Do you want to see a smallish picture somewhere on the screen at the same time as a number is shown?
+Perhaps a picture of a spider or a snake?
+If you love these animals the game might be easier, otherwise perhaps not...
+YES or NO.
+- **Picture folder (only pictures are allowed in it)**: If previous setting = YES, then this folder will be used to find pictures.
+Best is to have pictures of same aspect ratio, otherwise they will be stretched.
+Only pictures are allowed in this folder, having other file types will make you very unhappy

 ## 5 Improvement recommendations for you to consider doing yourself!